ollama/ollama/README.md

 For more examples, see the [examples](examples) directory.
 For more information on working with a Modelfile, see the [Modelfile](docs/modelfile.md) documentation.
 For details about using the CLI, refer to our [CLI Documentation](./docs/cli.md).

-## Upgrading Ollama

-To upgrade Ollama, just run the installation process again.
-On the Mac, you can click the Ollama icon in the menubar and choose the restart option if an update is available.

 ## Building

 Install `cmake` and `go`: